 Satisfying such obligations won’t remove the records from your credit reports, however.
 They’ll stay there for seven to 10 years, no matter what.
 But their status will change to show that you no longer owe money.
-What’s more, the newest credit scores – including VantageScore 3.0, VantageScore 4.0 and FICO Score 9 – stop considering collections accounts once they’ve been paid.
+What’s more, the newest credit scores – including VantageScore 3.0 and VantageScore 4.0 – stop considering collections accounts once they’ve been paid.

 It’s critical that you take this step first because an ongoing issue will sabotage all other rebuilding efforts.

 Budget & Build an Emergency Fund